Essential Home Wine Making Supplies

 - 2 min read

 So, you have decided to become the next Ernest (or Julio) Gallo and start making wine.
 Congratulations!
-However, the next step in your journey is understanding which supplies are necessary for success.
+But you better have a good understanding about the supplies you will need and the equipment necessary.

 Start Your Home Wine Making Supplies List with the Following

-Here are the supplies you should put on your shopping list:
+Here are the home wine making supplies you should put on your shopping list:

-Yeast nutrients: Yeast nutrients are helpful but not always used to make wine.
-However, using yeast nutrients often improves wine.
+Yeast nutrients: Yeast nutrients are not always used in winemaking, but not exactly optional either.
 Nutrients can play a valuable role in the process because—like vitamins for people—they provide additional help.
-Yeast nutrients aid in fermenting and help if the fermentation gets stuck.
-These nutrients also improve wine quality and stability to the wine.
+Yeast nutrients aid in fermenting, help if the fermentation gets stuck, and improves quality and stability to the wine.

-Grapes or other fruit: Are you planning to use actual grapes and other fruits, or opt to use juice concentrates.
+Grapes or other fruit: Are you planning to use grapes and other fruits the traditional way, or opt for using juice concentrates.
 You can even purchase preassembled kits to make your own grape wine.
-These kits include practically everything needed except the water.
-The traditional option requires finding a fruit supplier (grape or other) and extracting the juice and skins via a press (see equipment) designed for grapes or non-grape fruit, such as apples.
+These kits include practically everything needed, except the water.
+The traditional option requires finding a source of fruit (grape or other) and then extracting the juice and skins via a press (see equipment) designed for grapes or non-grape fruit, such as apples.

 Clarity and preservation: Cloudy wine?
 That’s usually not a good sign.
 You also don’t want your wine going bad quickly.
 Racking is one method of reducing sediment to prevent clear and stable wine.
-However, your supply list should include Campden tablets or potassium metabisulfate.
-These tablets assist in stabilizing wine and preserving wine.
-Fining agents such as bentonite, chitosan, gelatin, and others aid in clarifying the wine.
+However, your supply list should include Campden tablets or potassium metabisulfate that assist in stabilizing the wine and preserving it.
+Fining agents such as, bentonite, chitosan, gelatin, and others aid in clarifying the wine.

-These are the main ingredients necessary for wine success.
-Once you master the basics of winemaking, trying other, more exotic ingredients makes sense while also saving $$ at the same time.
+These are the main ingredients necessary to place you on the road to wine success.
+Once you master the basics of winemaking, trying other, more exotics ingredients makes sense, while also saving $$ at the same time.
 Having the right equipment for these ingredients is equally crucial.
 We cover that in the next section.

 Comments